najnesnaj/pinetime-zephyr/README.md

 it inspired me to morph the original pinetime-toolkit into an open-source-watch-framework.
 Right now the firmware can be used on 3(!) watch-platforms.

+## update on 04/12/2021

+some modifications in order to work with latest version of zephyr played around with the KX022 motion sensor on the ds6 wanted to create angle-detection for electric bike, but what I really need is a torque-sensor... found a suitable scooter xiaomi M365 controller
+Idea is to use regen breaking, for downhill
+However need to be able to switch between regen and non-regen, difficult with hubmotor, cause it contains a one-way clutch

 ## philosophy
 Step by step functionality is added.
 If you have no need for bluetooth you can start with oswatch.